Our History

 Frédérique Fert, daughter of Alain Fert, joined the company in 1988.
 Her brother Arnaud followed in 2000, and Sophie Villeneuve Fert, daughter of Frédérique and great-great-granddaughter of Ferdinand, joined in 2014.
 Today, the Fert family has been weaving Scourtins for five generations.

-Ferdinand and Marie Fert were weavers in Nyons, and in 1892, Ferdinand Fert invented and patented a new machine for the mechanical weaving of Scourtins using coconut fiber thread.
-These new Scourtins could be washed and reused for several years, and they quickly became a success.
+La Scourtinerie was founded in 1882 by Ferdinand and Marie Fert.
+In 1892, Ferdinand Fert patented a new machine that enabled the mechanical weaving of scourtins using coconut fiber thread.
+These innovative scourtins could be washed and reused for several years, leading to significant success.

 The frost that hit the olive trees of Provence in 1956 devastated many olive growers of the time and, consequently, left the Scourtinerie without purpose.